 One good example of a developing country supplier offering 100% mango-based juice with enhanced natural mango flavour is the Egyptian company El Nile Growth.
 These kinds of 100% mango juices are still not very common on the European market.

 Organic mango puree is increasingly being used by the baby food industry.
 Traditionally, banana puree was the most commonly used type of fruit puree in infant food.
 Currently, however, producers are trying to diversify their flavour offerings, and they are increasingly using new flavours (e.g. mango puree).
 Because of its pleasant taste, mango puree is also mixed with vegetable purees to improve the overall taste and make it more appealing to babies.

 One interesting example of a supplier of organic mango purees from a developing country is the Peruvian company Frutosa.
 This private venture is supported by several associates, including the Pronatur growers collective, which supplies organic fruit for the production of purees.
 Frutosa successfully entered the European market in partnership with French aromatic and fruit ingredients supplier Astier Demarest.

 One example of European success with added-value products using organic mango puree is the German company Cosmoveda, which has partnered with producers in Sri Lanka.

 Other market segments (e.g. the smoothie and fruit juice industries) are also increasingly using organic mango purees.

 - Suggest new product developments to your buyers, including smoothie combinations or new flavours.
 European producers of smoothies are constantly looking for innovations to increase their sales or to distinguish themselves from competitors.

 - Read the CBI Market Statistics and Outlook for Processed Fruit & Vegetables to learn more about the general trade trends and the size of specific market segments.

-This study has been carried out on behalf of CBI by Autentika Global and updated by M-Brain.
+This study was conducted on behalf of CBI by Autentika Global and updated by M-Brain.